Douglas Chalmers: Military career

 Chalmers was deployed on Operation Inherent Resolve in Iraq in September 2015, and became Deputy Commanding General-Support, III Corps and Fort Hood in August 2016.
 He was appointed Commander 1st Class of the Order of the Dannebrog by the Queen of Denmark in May 2018.
 He was promoted to lieutenant general and was appointed Deputy Chief of the Defence Staff (Military Strategy & Operations) on 18 June 2018.
 He was appointed Companion of the Order of the Bath (CB) in the 2021 Birthday Honours.
-Chalmers was appointed as Colonel Commandant of the Queen's Division in November 2021, and officially retired from the British Army on 19 February 2022.
+Chalmers was appointed to the ceremonial position as Colonel Commandant of the Queen's Division in November 2021, serving for three years until November 2024.
+He officially retired from the British Army on 19 February 2022.

-Subsequent career
+Later career

 In February 2021, it was announced that Chalmers would succeed Fiona Reynolds as Master of Emmanuel College, Cambridge.
 He took up the post on 1 October 2021.

+Following a pre-appointment hearing with the Public Administration and Constitutional Affairs Select Committee, he was announced as the next chair of the Committee on Standards in Public Life.
+He succeeded Lord Evans of Weardale as chair on 12 December 2023, to serve for a five-year term.